How to Copy/Move Recovery Partition to USB or Another Hard drive [2 Ways]

 Applies to: Copy recovery partition to USB.

 Windows has a built-in tool for making repaired copies of Windows.
 It's a good way for users to back up the recovery partition.
-It's also known as creating USB recovery drive.
-This method is officially provided by Microsoft that you can apply this method to copy recovery partition to USB drive.
+It's also known as creating a USB recovery drive.
+This method is officially provided by Microsoft and you can apply this method to copy recovery partition to USB drive.

-Needed Tools: A USB flash drive, external hard drive, empty, bigger than 16GB (suggested), FAT32.
+💻Needed Tools: A USB flash drive, external hard drive, empty, bigger than 16GB (suggested), FAT32.

 Step 1.
 Right-click the Windows icon on your computer and click "Search".